BrianHawley/codeclimate-rubocop/config/contents/style/format_string_token.md

 The reason is that _unannotated_ format is very similar to encoded URLs or Date/Time formatting strings.

-This cop can be customized allowed methods with `AllowedMethods`.
+This cop's allowed methods can be customized with `AllowedMethods`.
-By default, there are no methods to allowed.
+By default, there are no allowed methods.

 ### Example: EnforcedStyle: annotated (default)